Amey Daldy was woman of radical views for her age and time. Her legacy is that of a bold and powerful champion of equality.

 Amey was born in Northamptonshire, England and arrived in Auckland with her brother John in October 1860.
 In 1865, she married William Henry Smith, who died in 1879.
 In 1880 she married the widowed William Daldy.

-Having no children of her own, Amey and her husband took responsibility for William’s eight orphaned grandchildren aged from three to 19.
-The Daldys placed the children and a housekeeper in a house next to their own home in Ponsonby, with Amey taking the role of grandmother to the family.
+Having no children of her own, Amey and her husband took responsibility for William’s eight orphaned grandchildren.
+Aged from three to 19. the Daldys placed the children and a housekeeper in a house next to their own home in Ponsonby.
+Amey took up the role of grandmother to the family.